chscott/ConnectionsDocker/doc/images/tdi_base.md

     ```
     $ exit
     ```

-20. Stop the tdi_install container.
+20. Commit the changes made to the tdi_install container to a new image.

     ```
-    $ docker stop tdi_install
-    ```

-21. Commit the changes made to the tdi_install container to a new image.

-    ```
     $ docker commit tdi_install tdi/7.1.1.6/base
     ```

-22. Confirm the image was created successfully.
+21. Confirm the image was created successfully.

     ```
     $ docker image ls
     ```

-23. Remove the tdi_install container, as it is no longer needed.
+22. Remove the tdi_install container, as it is no longer needed.

     ```
     $ docker container rm tdi_install
     ```

-24. Remove the preinstall image, as it is no longer needed.
+23. Remove the preinstall image, as it is no longer needed.

     ```
     $ docker image rm tdi/7.1.1.6/preinstall